upnode-celestia/optimism/README.md

   <br />
 </div>

+## Celestia + OP Stack tutorial

+If you're looking to run the OP Stack + Celestia setup for this repository, please visit the [Optimism & Celestia tutorial](https://docs.celestia.org/developers/optimism) to get started.

 ## What is Optimism and the OP Stack?

 [Optimism](https://www.optimism.io/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate people from across the world to build effective decentralized economies and governance systems.
 The [Optimism Collective](https://app.optimism.io/announcement) builds open-source software for running L2 blockchains and aims to address key governance and economic challenges in the wider cryptocurrency ecosystem.
 Optimism operates on the principle of **impact=profit**, the idea that individuals who positively impact the Collective should be proportionally rewarded with profit. **Change the incentives and you change the world.**

-In this repository, you'll find numerous core components of the OP Stack, the decentralized software stack maintained by the Optimism Collective that powers Optimism and forms the backbone of blockchains like [OP Mainnet](https://explorer.optimism.io/) and [Base](https://base.org).
-Designed to be "aggressively open source," the OP Stack encourages you to explore, modify, extend, and test the code as needed.
-Although not all elements of the OP Stack are contained here, many of its essential components can be found within this repository.
-By collaborating on free, open software and shared standards, the Optimism Collective aims to prevent siloed software development and rapidly accelerate the development of the Ethereum ecosystem.
-Come contribute, build the future, and redefine power, together.

-The OP Stack powers Optimism, an Ethereum L2 blockchain, and forms the technical foundation for the Optimism Collective—a group committed to the impact=profit principle.
+The OP Stack powers Optimism, an Ethereum L2 blockchain, and forms the technical foundation for the [the Optimism Collective](https://app.optimism.io/announcement)—a group committed to the **impact=profit** principle.
 This principle rewards individuals for their positive contributions to the collective.

 Optimism addresses critical coordination failures in the crypto ecosystem, such as funding public goods and infrastructure.
 The OP Stack focuses on creating a shared, open-source system for developing new L2 blockchains within the proposed Superchain ecosystem, promoting collaboration and preventing redundant efforts.